anowell/are-we-learning-yet/_topics/neural-networks.md

 color: yellow
 ---

-Rust has attracted attention for experimental neural networks.
+Consistent with recent deep learning trends, the Rust community has followed suit by building several experimental neural networks.

 [Leaf](https://crates.io/crates/leaf) made a huge splash in the community, but [the team behind Leaf moved on](https://medium.com/@mjhirn/tensorflow-wins-89b78b29aafb#.pvv7a6dm7),